For many people, budget is a very bad word! Let me tell you why you shouldn’t be one of them.

 The Second Reason Why Budgeting Isn’t a Bad Word

 Budgeting shows you where and how to save money.
 Once you see where you want your money spent, it is much simpler to see where you can save some.
 If you know what you want, a budget will help you to save for it.

 The Third Reason Why Budgeting Isn’t a Bad Word

 Done properly, budgeting does not require you to suffer through crazy restrictions.
 You decide what is important to you, and then plan your financial life to achieve your goals.
 A budget will help you to arrange your finances to help you get what you need.
 In the end, it will let you have the fun you want, without getting deeper into debt.

 The Fourth Reason Why Budgeting Isn’t a Bad Word

 Your budget can meet your needs, as long as you are willing to be flexible.
 Once you decide what you want, you can use your budget to get there.
 A flexible budget will allow you to meet your financial needs, as well as plan for your future.
 If your needs change, a budget is flexible enough to change with your needs.
 And, a well planned budget will help prevent you from being financially overdrawn.

 Budgeting isn’t a bad word because it will allow you to enjoy the things that you want most.
 A budget will help you to always have money to spend on the things that are important to you.
-I have included a link to my free Budget Tracker template at the end of the post.
+I have included a link to my ‘free Budget Tracker template.

 You may want to also read my article Managing Your Money.
 This article includes a section on how my wife and I lived on one small income.